robertsj/me701/pages/more_on_oop.md

   - Students will identify the four features of object-oriented programming in various examples.
-  - Students will define a first Python class.
+  - Students will create a simple class hierarchy.
   - Students will reflect on their learning by completing their daily log.